What’s The Difference Between An OVI And A DUI In Ohio?

 • Limited educational and job opportunities

-Get in Touch with a Cincinnati DUI Attorney
+Get in Touch with a Cincinnati OVI/DUI Attorney

-At Herzner Law, we acknowledge that blood testing and breathalyzers are prone to errors and that the police might poorly carry out their investigations.
-Therefore, we maximize on these issues to ensure your rights are upheld.
+At Herzner Law, our Cincinnati OVI lawyer acknowledges that blood testing and breathalyzers are prone to errors and that the police might poorly conduct their investigations.
+Therefore, we maximize these issues to ensure your rights are upheld.
 Contact us to schedule a consultation, and let’s establish a defense strategy that suits your best interests.

 Categories: